-The Company plans to fund its future business operations using cash on hand, through proceeds from the sale of additional equity or other securities, including sales of common stock to Lincoln Park pursuant to the common stock purchase agreement entered into on July 24, 2017, and through proceeds realized in connection with license and collaboration arrangements and the operation of our subsidiary, iBio CDMO.
+The Company plans to fund its future business operations using cash on hand, through proceeds from the sale of additional equity or other securities, including sales of common stock to Lincoln Park pursuant to the Lincoln Park Purchase Agreement entered into on July 24, 2017, and through proceeds realized in connection with the commercialization of its technologies and proprietary products, license and collaboration arrangements and the operation of our subsidiary, iBio CDMO.
+On May 2, 2018, the Company filed a Form S-1 Registration Statement containing a preliminary prospectus offering shares of the Company's common stock, \$0.001 par value, in a firm commitment underwritten public offering.
+Subject to the Registration Statement being declared effective by the SEC, the number of shares of common stock to be offered and the offer price will be determined between the Company and the underwriter at the time of pricing, and may be at a discount to the current market prices.

-The Company cannot be certain that such funding will be available on favorable terms or available at all.
+The Company cannot be certain that any such funding will be available on favorable terms or available at all.
 To the extent that the Company raises additional funds by issuing equity securities, its stockholders may experience significant dilution.
 If the Company is unable to raise funds when required or on favorable terms, this assumption may no longer be operative, and the Company may have to: a) significantly delay, scale back, or discontinue the product application and/or commercialization of its proprietary technologies; b) seek collaborators for its technology and product candidates on terms that are less favorable than might otherwise be available; c) relinquish or otherwise dispose of rights to technologies, product candidates, or products that it would otherwise seek to develop or commercialize; or d) possibly cease operations.